Lee94/rc-guesture/README.md

-# rc-hammer
+# rc-guesture
-use hammerjs in React/RN
+guesture in React/RN